-If you are trying to conceive (TTC) you may have heard of the term fertile window.
+If you are trying to conceive (TTC) you need to know how to find your fertility window.

 What is ovulation?